bingwt504/ai_images_gallery_generator/README.md

 A prompt file 123_prompt.txt will match the first image file in the same folder whose name starts with 123, optionally followed by space, hyphen, or underscore.
 Matching is case-insensitive.
 Only the first match is used.

+## Tips

+See also the `example_image_gallery.zip` for a full functioning example.

+The folder structure is designed naturally from the zipfiles you obtain with my other tool, https://github.com/bingwt504/bing-collection-downloader-pro : if you used this tool to download the images from Bing Image Creator, then you just need to unzip the files into the `images/` folder and run the `generate_gallery.py`.
+You can then remove the original zip files if you want.

 ## License